 1. Understand What Your Brand Is About

-Start by gaining a thorough understanding of what your brand is about.
-Define your brand’s mission, vision, values and positioning.
-Then, build your brand personality on this foundation.
+The first step is to understand what your brand is about.
+Come up with a mission, vision, values and positioning for your brand.
+Then, build your brand’s personality on this foundation.

 2. Identify Your Target Audience

-Conduct meticulous research to understand the demographics (age, gender, location, …) and psychographics (personality, values, interests, …) of your target audience.
+Conduct thorough research to understand the demographics (age, gender, location, …) and psychographics (personality, values, interests, …) of your target audience.

 Understand their preferences, behaviours, and desires.
 This knowledge will help you create a brand personality that resonates with them.

-• What other brands do they buy from?
+- Which other brands do they like to buy from?

 3. Understand Your Target Market and Competition